ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - `E` — open the audio itself in Adobe Audition, Cool Edit, Audacity, ocenaudio, Sound Forge, or a configured editor
 - `V` — view the waveform JPEG full-screen through `openimage.bat`/IrfanView

+For a waveform whose longest silence exceeds the effective threshold, the screen shows a red warning and changes the legend to `ENTER/E=Edit audio`.
+Pressing Enter therefore opens the audio editor by default; after the editor opens, the review prompt remains available so the file can still be marked or renamed.

 When the `Y` follow-up rename is approved, an `rn.bat`-style editable filename prompt starts with the current audio filename.
 The verified rename includes the